-- A line of credit with a bank is usually also dependent on the shareholders’ personal credit score and it usually requires you as the owner and your partners to sign a personal guarantee.
+- A line of credit with a bank is usually dependent on the shareholders’ personal credit score.
+And it usually requires you as the owner and your partners to sign a personal guarantee.
 Banks usually decline deals for companies with individuals that have poor credit scores.
 Non-recourse factoring facilities do not necessarily require a personal guarantee.
-In most cases factoring companies do not run personal credit scores as part of their due diligence process, since their main source of repayment is the account debtor (your client) and not your company.
+In most cases factoring companies do not run personal credit scores as part of their due diligence process.
+Since their main source of repayment is the account debtor (your client) and not your company.

-- A good factoring company will provide customized and flexible solutions to accommodate the needs of its clients by always offering personalized service and the overall customer experience to be pleasant.
-Banks tend to offer very rigid and bureaucratic decisions and service, and there is usually nobody to depend on for a particular request that would make a huge impact at certain stages of growth in your business.
-At good factoring companies you will be serviced by a specialized account executive who will take care of your invoice confirmations, fundings, collections and overall reports of your account.
+- A good factoring company will provide customized and flexible solutions to accommodate the needs of its clients.
+By always offering personalized service and the overall customer experience to be pleasant.
+Banks tend to offer very rigid and bureaucratic decisions and service.
+There is usually nobody to depend on for a particular request that would make a huge impact at certain stages of growth in your business.
+At good factoring companies you will be serviced by a specialized account executive.
+They will take care of your invoice confirmations, fundings, collections and overall reports of your account.

-- Bank lines of credit require a minimum of 2 year track record of business and tax returns reporting healthy profits to be qualified as opposed to factoring that is suitable and beneficial for start ups and companies with limited history but a strong business plan and industry experience.
+- Bank lines of credit require a minimum of 2 year track record of business.
+Tax returns reporting healthy profits to be qualified as opposed to factoring.
+That is suitable and beneficial for start ups and companies with limited history.
+But a strong business plan and industry experience.

-- Non-recourse factoring companies not only provide funding but also credit coverage for the account debtors (your clients) in case something goes wrong with them (i.e. bankruptcy).
+- Non-recourse factoring companies not only provide funding but also credit coverage for the account debtors (your clients).
+Also, in case something goes wrong with them (i.e. bankruptcy).
 Some of the other added values of good factors are: market intelligence, industry expertise and guidance towards the success of your business.

 For more information or to apply for a factoring facility please contact us: